 Create an HA cluster node instance on the private networks (Subnet-2A and Subnet-2B).

 To use an IAM role by assigning it to an instance, specify the IAM role.

-- -> To create an instance, select Instances > Launch Instance on the EC2 Management console. - -> For details about the IAM settings, refer to "8.
-Configuring the IAM"
+- -> To create an instance, select Instances > Launch Instance on the EC2 Management console. - -> For details about the IAM settings, refer to the following: